So many ways to express gratitude, often without saying

 -Voraciously, I remember.

-found that day, a poem, a passage, something that struck us in a deep
+-Every night after dinner we would read to each other something we had found that day, a poem, a passage, something that struck us in a deep place.

 -Yes, I know.